zxammarx/GhostPass/README.md

    python main.py

 **Important Note:**
-For the Leak Detection feature to work, you must download the `rockyou.txt` wordlist
+For the Leak Detection feature to work, you must place the `rockyou.txt` file in the same directory as `main.py`.

 ---
 Created by Ammar Ahmad Alsaidi - Cyber Security Student